basamakis/Hotels-Reservation-Database/PythonProject/README.txt

 ________How to Run The Program__________

+1.Download All files
-1.Do the steps mentioned above
+2.Install packages mentioned above
-2.Open exe file in DataBasesProject\Python_Project\dist
+2.Open main and execute the code

 ________Features_____________________